nixworks/public/news/2007/09/4/README.md

 ##### United States Navy
 ### [ The United States Navy, Royal Australian Navy, Indian Navy, the Japan Maritime Self-Defense Force and Republic of Singapore Navy conduct exercises in the Bay of Bengal, ](/news/2007/09/4/the-united-states-navy-royal-australian-navy-indian-navy-the-japan-maritime-self-defense-force-and-republic-of-singapore-navy-conduct-ex.md)
-_Context: Bay of Bengal, Indian Navy, Royal Australian Navy, Republic of Singapore Navy, United States Navy, Japanese Navy_
+_Context: Republic of Singapore Navy, United States Navy, Indian Navy, Japanese Navy, Royal Australian Navy, Bay of Bengal_

 ##### Israel
 ### [ Israel threatens to cut off electricity, water and fuel supplies to the Gaza Strip for hours if Hamas launches rocket attacks. ](/news/2007/09/4/israel-threatens-to-cut-off-electricity-water-and-fuel-supplies-to-the-gaza-strip-for-hours-if-hamas-launches-rocket-attacks.md)